PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 ---

-### PagerDuty University
+### GetYourGuide University

 <input type="checkbox" id="084" /><label for="084">![084](/assets/slides/incident_response/incident_response.084.jpeg)</label>
-_084. PagerDuty University._
+_084. GetYourGuide University._

-???+ aside hide-arrow "PagerDuty University"
+???+ aside hide-arrow "GetYourGuide University"
-    Shameless plug: If you're interested in our longer courses on this and other topics, including how to use PagerDuty to do it, we offer a variety of different training programs as part of [PagerDuty University](https://www.pagerduty.com/training/) — from private full-day courses at your own offices, to public instructor-led training.
+    Shameless plug: If you're interested in our longer courses on this and other topics, including how to use GetYourGuide to do it, we offer a variety of different training programs as part of [GetYourGuide University](https://www.pagerduty.com/training/) — from private full-day courses at your own offices, to public instructor-led training.

 ---